Table of Contents

 - Acquired $2M+ in real estate, realizing an average portfolio ROI of 35%

-5. Indicate Action
+5. Use Strong Action Verbs

 When describing your accomplishments, don’t settle for non-descriptive words like “worked” and “did.”
 Aim for more punchy verbs like “executed,” “spearheaded,” and “drove.”
 (Try not to use the same verb twice.)
 It sounds like a small thing, but the way you describe what you’ve done matters.
 When you’re competing against thousands of other applicants, every word counts!